Irina Levshakova: Personal life

 In 1993, Levshakova married for the second time, marrying Georgy Dmitrievich Orbeli, an artist and the son of a doctor.
 The couple had a son, Dmitry (born in 1994).
 Orbeli hanged himself in 1997, four years after their marriage.
 For most of her life, Levshakova lived at the Linnik Dacha in Komarovo, often with numerous animals.
 In 2004, she lived with a cat, five dogs and a small herd of Saanen goats whose milk she sold to the other villagers.
-Her mother stayed with Levshakova at times, until her death in 2009.
+Levshakova's mother stayed with her at times until she died in 2009.

-Opinions on Levshakova among the residents of Komarovo were sharply divided; some considered her an important and indispensable figure in the village whereas others (like Chistyakov had) derided her as a "witch", in large part due to the bad reputation her dacha had gathered during its time as a haven for rock music and drugs.
-Throughout her later years, she faced repeated harassment from ill-wishers.
+Opinions on Levshakova among the residents of Komarovo were sharply divided.
+Some considered her an important and indispensable figure in the village whereas others (like Chistyakov had) derided her as a "witch", in large part due to the bad reputation her dacha had gathered during its time as a haven for rock music and drugs.
+Throughout her later years, Levshakova faced repeated harassment from ill-wishers.
 The most notable incident saw the killing of all but one of her dogs through poisoning their food.
 Levshakova also had a poor relationship with her eldest sons, who had grown up largely without her.
-At one point the twins apparently attempted to burn down her dacha.
+At one point the twins reportedly attempted to burn down her dacha.

 Levshakova did not watch television or read books, with the exception of the works of Kozma Prutkov, which she greatly enjoyed.
 She listened to the Echo of Moscow and Radio Liberty radio stations.
 In her later life, Levshakova largely stopped listening to Russian rock since it was "not very good", instead listening to the band Gipsy Kings and to Arabic music.
 She regularly received Arabic records from her brothers, one of whom worked in Kuwait and another who worked as an ambassador in Baghdad.
 Levshakova also enjoyed writing poetry.

 Death and tribute

-Levshakova died of heart failure on 31 January 2016, aged 56.
+Levshakova died of sudden heart failure on 31 January 2016, aged 56.
 Two days before her death, she called her long-time friend Andrei Tropillo and asked him to accompany her to buy medicines.
-Though she told him that she was dying, Tropillo did not give it much thought since she had often said the same before.
+Though Levshakova told him that she was believed she was dying, Tropillo did not give it much thought since she had often said the same before.
 Tropillo and Levshakova often took walks together and bought food for her dogs.

-Levshakova was cremated on the morning of 9 February 2016 and half of her ashes were per her wishes scattered over Lake Shchuchye in Komarovo on 7 May through being shot out of a cannon.
+Levshakova was cremated on the morning of 9 February 2016.
+Half of her ashes were per her wishes scattered over Lake Shchuchye in Komarovo on 7 May through being shot out of a cannon.
 The other half were scattered over the grave of one of her sons.
 The cannon ceremony was attended by numerous artists and bands formerly part of the Leningrad rock scene and coincided with a reunion festival of such artists and bands held in Saint Petersburg from 1 to 6 May.
-Among the attendees were Tropillo, Sergei Selyunin and his band Vykhod, Evgeny Titov and his bands Avtomaticheskie udovletvoriteli and Atskiye Uskoriteli, and Pispiska Style, a group composed of several of Levshakova's former close associates.
+Among the attendees were Tropillo, Sergei Selyunin and his band Vykhod, Evgeny Titov and his bands Avtomaticheskie udovletvoriteli and Atskiye Uskoriteli, as well as Pispiska Style, a group composed of several of Levshakova's former close associates.